Joalor64GH/FNF-VS-Rob/README.md

 # VS Rob!
 The mod where Rob is the star for once!
-Runs on Psych Engine 0.5.2h.
+Runs on a heavily modded version of Psych Engine 0.5.2h.
 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.